-POSTGRADUATE TAUGHT STUDENT HANDBOOK 2023/24
+POSTGRADUATE TAUGHT STUDENT HANDBOOK 2024/25

 This booklet was compiled by the Cork University Business School (CUBS).
 Please note that the UCC 'Academic Programme Catalogue', 'Book of Modules' and 'Marks and Standards' are the official sources for all rules, regulations and assessment relating to programmes.
 Some of the information, practices and structures outlined in this handbook may be subject to change.
 This handbook is not intended as a substitute for these, or other original documents, which take precedence in all cases.
-University rules regarding behaviour and disciplinary procedures can be found at the heading Policies and Procedures at the following web address www.ucc.ie/en/current/policies/
+University rules regarding behaviour and disciplinary procedures can be found at this link.